Key Specs of Mahindra Marazzo

 Marazzo Latest Update

-Latest Update: Mahindra has bumped up the prices of the Marazzo by up to Rs 39,000.
+Latest Update: Mahindra has hiked the prices of the Marazzo by up to Rs 40,000.

 Mahindra Marazzo Variants: It is offered in three variants: M2, M4+ and M6+.

-Mahindra Marazzo Seating Capacity: Mahindra offers it in both 7- and 8-seater configurations.
+Mahindra Marazzo Seating Capacity: The Marazzo comes in both 7- and 8-seater configurations.

-Mahindra Marazzo Powertrain: The Marazzo is offered with a 1.5-litre diesel engine rated at 122PS and 300Nm.
-It comes mated to a 6-speed manual.
+Mahindra Marazzo Powertrain: Mahindra has equipped the Marazzo with a 1.5-litre diesel engine (122PS/300Nm), mated to a 6-speed manual.
 Mahindra also offers an Eco mode that reduces the engine output to a more modest 100PS.

 Mahindra Marazzo Features: Mahindra’s MPV comes with 17-inch alloy wheels, remote keyless entry, a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay, and auto climate control.